lawrencethomp/automation-practice/README.md

 - util
 - data

+## Design Pattern
+The inital design pattern is going to be taken from [Page Object Model in Selenium and JavaScript](https://www.browserstack.com/guide/page-object-model-using-selenium-javascript)

 ## Goals
 - Abstract away implementation so that when a tool changes, the base logic doesn't need to change.
 - Create a readable framework of tests.